GSDC Medal History

 - 2006: Louise Duxbury, a landcare and environmental restoration leader from Denmark

 - 2007: Geoff Bee, a farmer from Jerramungup with a focus on sustainable practices

 - 2008: Russel Thomson, a farmer from Woodanilling who pioneered landscape drainage work

 - 2009: Susanne Dennings, a community leader from Ongerup who was instrumental in malleefowl preservation

 - 2010: Geoff Woodall, from Albany, a research biologist and farmer who focuses on biodiversity, native plant industries and native food cultivation

 - 2011: John Moore, a scientist from Albany with innovative approaches to weed management

 - 2014: Gary Muir, an innovator and educator from Walpole, with a focus on dieback control

 - 2016: Geoff Bastyan, researcher from Albany who pioneered seagrass restoration techniques

-A $12,000 grant is awarded to the recipient of the sterling silver medal, and finalists for the medal each receive a $2,000 grant.
+A $5,000 grant is awarded to the recipient of the sterling silver medal, and the two runner up finalists for the medal each receive a $1,000 grant.
 The grants support the recipients to continue further work in their field.